 - Can you continue to work together?
 We can help you work out a contract that divides the duties of the business and ensures communication and cooperation throughout the business’s life.

 - Should somebody else run the business while the separation is in process?
 It may be best to have an objective third party make day-to-day decisions.

 Most of our clients prefer to resolve their matters through negotiation and mediation, as it is both more cost-effective and more expedient than litigation.
 At our Okanagan Valley office, our junior lawyers will travel to your location if necessary to help you negotiate resolution.
 If litigation is necessary, our senior lawyer, who has been handling complex assets and helping small businesses deal with divorce and separation for decades, can ensure that your rights are protected.

-Contact Quay Law Centre online, or call us locally at 604-527-1161.
+Contact Quay Law Centre at 604-527-1161.
 We represent clients in the Metro-Vancouver area, including Surrey, Fraser Valley, Tri-Cities, Kelowna, Vernon and any other area throughout British Columbia, Canada and internationally.